Lakewood Township Has The Highest New Jersey Birth Rate as Jewish Community Flourishes

-By FrumNews.com
+By FrumNews

-According to newly released data, Lakewood and its surrounding frum townships had more births per household than any other in the great state of New Jersey.
+Lakewood and its surrounding townships with large Jewish communities, once again had more births per household than any other in the great state of New Jersey.

-Taking a closer look at the data, Ocean County—where Lakewood, Jackson, Toms River, Brick and Manchester are located—has the highest birth rates at 10,210 births in the entire state of New Jersey.
-Just ahead of Essex County at 10,134 (which includes the large city of Newark).
+Nearby communities that had a boom in their Frum Jewish population also saw their birth rates up.
+Taking a closer look at the data, Ocean County—where Lakewood, Jackson, Toms River, Brick and Manchester townships are located—has the highest county birth rates in the entire state of New Jersey.
+Just ahead of Essex County (which includes the large city of Newark).

 Post the first comment!